Pontiac Catalina: 1965–1970

 The 2+2 option changed from a trim package to an all-out performance car package for 1965 similar to Pontiac's intermediate-sized GTO.
 The base engine with the 2+2 was now the 338-horsepower 421 four-barrel with the 353 hp Tri-Power or 376-horsepower 421 HO with Tri-Power available as options.

-The 1966 full-sized Pontiacs received minor a facelifting of the '65 body with new grilles and taillight treatment.
+The 1966 full-sized Pontiacs received a minor facelift of the '65 body with new grilles and taillight treatment.
 Inside, the instrument panel was revised along with interior trim.
 The 2+2 was upgraded from an option to full model status and engine-transmission offerings on all Catalina models remained the same as 1965 with the exception being the elimination of the 338-horsepower 389 Tri-Power option.

-For 1967, Catalinas and other full-sized Pontiacs received a heavy facelifting of the '65 bodyshell with more rounded wasp-waisted body contours and fuller fastback rooflines, along with concealed windshield wipers - an industry first.
+For 1967, Catalinas and other full-sized Pontiacs received a heavy facelift of the '65 bodyshell with more rounded wasp-waisted body contours and fuller fastback rooflines, along with concealed windshield wipers - an industry first.
 Replacing the 389 and 421 V8s of previous years were new 400 and 428 cubic-inch V8s with bigger valves and a valve angle change built off the same Pontiac V8 design in use since 1955.
 The valve angle change was so bigger valves and larger ports could be used.
 The standard Catalina engine was a two-barrel unit rated at 265 hp with three-speed manual transmission or 290 hp with Turbo Hydramatic.
 The 265 hp engine was available as a no-cost option with the Turbo Hydramatic and differed from the standard 290 hp unit by using regular gas as opposed to premium fuel.
 Optional engines included a four-barrel 400 rated at 325 hp, a four-barrel 428 rated at 360 hp or the four-barrel 428 HO rated at 376 hp.
 The Tri-Power engine options were dropped for 1967 thanks to a new GM corporate policy headed primarily by Ed Cole which prohibited the use of multiple carbs on all vehicles except the Chevrolet Corvette and the Corvair, two of Cole's babies when he was head of Chevrolet Engineering and later Chevrolet General Manager.
 Front disc brakes and a stereo eight-track tape player were new additions to the option list.